Neurotropic viruses definition

 Neurotropic viruses causing acute infection include Japanese equine encephalitis, Venezuelan equine encephalitis, and California encephalitis viruses, polio, coxsackie, echo, mumps, measles, influenza, and rabies viruses as well as members of the family Herpesviridae such as herpes simplex, varicella-zoster, cytomegalo and Epstein-Barr viruses.

-These causing latent infection include herpes simplex and varicella-zoster viruses.
-These causing slow virus infection include measles, rubella and JC (the JC virus or John Cunningham virus, is a type of human polyomavirus (formerly known as papovavirus)), viruses, and retroviruses such as human T-lymphotropic virus 1 and human immunodeficiency virus.
+The viruses causing latent infection include herpes simplex and varicella-zoster viruses.
+Other slow virus infections are measles, rubella and JC virus or John Cunningham virus.
+The JC virus formerly known as papovavirus.
+Other viruses and retroviruses such as human T-lymphotropic virus 1 and human immunodeficiency virus.
 Prion, which is not a virus but a host-derived non-physiological protein, causes transmissible spongiform encephalopathy such as Kuru and Creutzfeldt-Jakob disease that resemble slow virus infection.

 All seven of the known human coronaviruses are neurotropic, the common cold viruses mainly in vulnerable populations while the more virulent SARS-CoV-1, MERS, and SARS-CoV-2 frequently attack the nervous systems (primarily in mammal animal models).